 An Easier Way To Clean A Cheese Grater

 It doesn’t matter if you purchase the best cheese grater in the world, it’s still going to be a pain to clean.
-All of those little holes get clogged up with cheese that almost seems impossible to remove.
+All of those little holes get clogged with cheese that almost seem impossible to remove.
 Sometimes even throwing the cheese grater into the dishwasher isn’t enough to get it clean.
 But we have a solution to that problem.
 And that solution is to use a toothbrush.

 Other Uses For Cheese Graters

 We need to take the time to talk about everything that cheese graters can do, even though their name implies that they are merely a one-trick pony.
 Below are some of the other things that cheese graters can be used for—besides grating cheese.